jamiesmith/astrosaloon/_posts/2018-03-14-and-so-it-begins.md

 ---
-title: "...and then it began"
+title: "and so it begins..."
-author: jamiesmith
 tags: [ astrophotography, gear]
 header:
   teaser: /assets/images/horizontal-mw-teaser.jpg